 When it comes to the interior, the cabin measures approximately 4 ft 9″ in height, 4 ft 8″ in width and 13 ft 7″ in length.
 With the additional 5 ft upgrade in length from the CJ1.
 The CJ2 comes with an additional 2 windows installed in the cabin, for even more abundant light.

-In terms of avionics, the Citation CJ2 uses the Collins Pro Line 21 integrated avionics system.
+In terms of avionics, this aircraft uses the Collins Pro Line 21 integrated avionics system.
 It includes two large 8×10″ LCD displays which help improve situational awareness and overall safety.
 This system is used widely across a range of commercial, military and business aircraft.
 It also supports ADS-B out.

 - This aircraft is capable of being single pilot operated.